 Here’s one of my favorite hacks: use a game you might have that’s not academic and tweak it.
 For games like Chutes and Ladders and Candyland, add in flashcards (letters, sight words, math facts, etc) or fluency strips and students have to read it/answer it before they can move their spaces.
 You can do the same thing for Go Fish.
 Easy peasy!

-I also LOVE these puzzles that I found HERE on Amazon and at Ross or TJ Maxx.
+I also LOVE these puzzles that I found at Ross or TJ Maxx.

 Just remember that morning work should be both useful and manageable.
 We don’t want it to be irrelevant and pointless.
 As a result, our learners wouldn’t gain anything from their valuable time during the day.
 We also don’t need to create a whole lot more work than necessary.
 Keep it simple and manageable for the long term so you’ll keep up with it!